 In addition to being the core classification for all dues-paying members, Member Types determine how member benefits flow to related companies and people.
-They also dictate how members are displayed in the member directory and set general rules as to how members of their type will signup & renew.
+They also set general rules as to how members of their type will signup & renew.

 Each member type holds a set of dues rules that determine how much those members will ultimately pay for their membership.